 A friend asked me how my family of four was managing through COVID 19 and quarantine, so I put together this blog post highlighting our process.
 It works great for us, and I hope it can help some people looking for support during the pandemic.

 Problem: – How to get older kids (4+) to run their day independently and productively

 Solution: Activities, options, and a free plan (below) to help kids manage and run their day

-Benefits: Our children (5 and 7) now run their day with little intervention and a moderate level of enthusiasm.
+Benefits: Our children (5 and 7) now run their day with little intervention.
 I’m so proud of their growth this summer!

 Below you can see a list of activities and vendors/programs available to our kids.
-These activities and content providers are based on the following criteria:
+These activities and content providers were based and chosen on the following criteria: